jcbradbury/jcbradbury.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
 Here is a list of my recent accepted/published articles and working papers.
 I provide links to ungated versions where available.
-If you would like to read an article that you are unable to access, feel free to ask me for a copy via e-mail.
+If you would like to read an article that you are unable to access, feel free to ask me for a copy via e-mail (or let me know that the access token as expired).

+I am an advocate of transparency in research.
+For studies that include data analysis, I provide links to replication packages along with recent papers (2022 -- present).

 <!--
 {% if site.author.googlescholar %}